Mahnoor-builds/LaunchAxis.ai/README.md

 - 📝 Add any extra details
 - 📩 Submit everything in one place

-## 🎯 Why Use LaunchNext.ai?
+## 🎯 Why Use LaunchAxis.ai?

-LaunchNext.ai makes it easy for beginners to explain what they need to launch a business — no technical knowledge required.
+LaunchAxis.ai makes it easy for beginners to explain what they need to launch a business — no technical knowledge required.
 Just answer a few friendly questions and you're on your way!

 ## 💻 Try It Out